KLAN: Kuaishou Landing-page Adaptive Navigator: The PLPM Problem Formulation

 \subsection{The Intra-day Modeling Task}

 We formulate the intra-day interest transition modeling as a Markov Decision Process (MDP) $(\mathcal{S},\mathcal{A},r,\mathcal{P},\gamma)$, defined as followed: \begin{itemize} \item $\mathcal{S}$: The continuous representation space of the user state.
-Each state $s_t$ encodes the user's real-time features and daily features upon app entry at step $t$. \item $\mathcal{A}$: The action space comprising all available landing page assignments.
+Each state $s_t$ is composed of the real-time contextual features and the historical statistical features at step $t$. \item $\mathcal{A}$: The action space comprising all available landing page assignments.
 Each action $a_t$ represents the assignment of a specific landing page upon app entry at step $t$. \item $\mathcal{P}$: $\mathcal{S} \times \mathcal{A} \rightarrow \mathcal{S}$, the state transition function. \item $r(s_t,a_t)$: The immediate reward that captures the user feedback for the landing-page assignment $a_t \in \mathcal{A}$ on user state $s_t \in \mathcal{S}$.
 Here, we define the app usage duration of the session (i.e., the sequence of interactions that starts with the display of a landing page when the user enters the app and ends when the user exits) as the immediate reward. \item $\gamma \in [0,1]$: The discount factor balancing immediate and future rewards. \end{itemize} The goal of this MDP is to learn an optimal policy $\pi^{*}$:$\mathcal{S} \rightarrow \mathcal{A}$ that maximizes the expected discounted return: